IKIM-Essen/ClusterDocs/docs/connecting/stable-endpoints.md

 # Which RCC connection name should I use?

-> Use the RCC connection settings supplied through the rollout page or another
+> Use the current RCC connection settings supplied through a trusted
-> trusted institutional channel.
+> institutional channel.
 In these instructions, the connection name is
 > `{{ ssh_alias }}`.
 Do not copy a server address from an old screenshot or a
 > colleague's saved configuration.